Meet Our Team

 Karen has been the Project Coordinator since 2017.
 She is the first point of contact for all new clients, looking after their registration needs.
 Her responsibilities include the maintenance and confidentiality of client files, as well as helping clients with their immigration documentation.
 She manages on-going projects and activities that help improve and support the organization, in addition to being responsible for the CCMA’s administrative functions.
 Moreover, Karen is also primarily responsible for the organization’s website and social media presence.
 Originally from Nova Scotia, Karen attended Dalhousie University, Faculty of Agriculture and holds a Diploma in Animal Science Technician, minoring in business.

-Manager of Settlement Services
+Settlement Services Counsellor

 Suren Yoga Nathan